TheNewtonCapstone/blog/_posts/2024-08-27-actuator-accessibility.md

 > An exercise into a more accessible actuator design for the modified Solo12

 Solo12 has a very compact and lightweight design which imposes dimensional constraints on the choice of drive.
-All joints, except the knee, can be directly driven, reducing the need to source timing belts and associated hardware.
+All joints, except the knee, can be directly driven, reducing the need to source AT3 timing belts, pulleys and associated hardware.

+Alternative drive mechanism are explored in order to find a more accessible approach to quadruped joints i.e. in this case the cycloidal drive is fully 3D printed and only requires standard bearings.

 A FDM 3D printed cycloidal drive was initially designed to fit in a 5cmx5cmx5cm bounding box.
 At this scale, small dimensional variances introduce backlash into the cycloidal drive.
 To get a better understanding of the tolerances; an open cage cycloidal drive was prototyped and tested.